Car Accident Injury Compensation Guide NSW.

 - Disc herniation occurs when the inner filling of the discs of the spine protrudes through the outer layer.

-Other common injuries include:
+Other common injuries caused by car accidents include:

 - Cuts and bruises

 - Knee and shoulder trauma

 - Psychological injuries

 What are “minor” and “non-minor” car accident injury claims?

 Minor injury claims are for “soft-tissue” or muscle injuries; non-minor injury claims are for more serious injuries like fractures, or injuries that affect your organs.

 To be assessed as having a non-minor psychiatric illness, your symptoms must continue for more than one month.